-One of these advantages is that you are paying the designer not only for the time they spent to write the pattern, but for the time they WILL spend in the future answering questions and improving anything that needs improvement.
-I’ve been spending a lot of time recently working my own patterns – one of them, the Deer Hat pattern, needed a makeover and that’s what it got!
+One of these advantages is that you are paying the designer not only for the time they spent to write the pattern, but for the time they WILL spend in the future answering questions and improving anything that needs it.
+One of my patterns, the Deer Hat, needed a makeover and that’s what it got.
+The new version is now available on Etsy and Ravelry for 5.50 USD!

 In addition to snappier photographs, I’ve also reviewed and re-worked the pattern, making some minor changes to improve the general shaping of the main hat and antlers.
 The new photos were taken with the pattern model of the latest version, using the new recommended yarn and shaping.